HashakGik/torch-wandb-boilerplate/README.md

 3. Group project runs by "Group" and filter them by "Tags".

 ## Usage (W&B sweep)
-1. Define a [W&B Sweep](https://docs.wandb.ai/guides/sweeps) by defining at least a `seed` hyper-parameter
+1. Define a [W&B Sweep](https://docs.wandb.ai/guides/sweeps) by searching at least over a `seed` hyper-parameter
 2. Run your sweep with `wandb agent sweep_id` (also from multiple machines).
 3. Group project runs by "Group" and filter them by "Tags".
 4. Analyze results from your dashboard.